weakish/docs-en/views/rest_sms_api.md

 ```

 `username` and `password` parameters only have effects when a new user will be created.
-They will be ignored on logging in an existing user.
+They will be ignored when logging in an existing user.

 ### Verifying Mobile Phone

 As mentioned above, registering a new user with mobile phone will set `mobilePhoneVerified` to `true`.
-If the user is registered with other methods, you can also ask the user to verify their phone:
+If the user is registered with another method, you can also ask the user to verify their phone:

 ```sh
 curl -X POST \